 You’d be forgiven for thinking that Breville is your only choice when it comes to hybrid semi-automatic espresso machines with built-in grinders.
 While the Australian manufacturer is undoubtedly the market leader, I’m thinking today’s Solis Grind and Infuse Perfetta review will convince you that other brands produce exceptional hybrids too.

-As it happens, Solis is sending me a machine to test out.
-Don’t worry, though – their generosity won’t affect the way I evaluate the thing.
-As with all my reviews, I plan on telling it like it is.
-Anyway, while I’m waiting for the box to arrive from Switzerland, let’s take a first look at this intriguing new machine.
+As it happens, the good folks at Solis sent me a machine to test out.
+Don’t worry, though – their generosity didn’t affect the way I evaluated the thing.
+As always, you can count on me to tell it like it is.
+A little later I’ll discuss my experiences using the Solis Grind and Infuse Perfetta in silver.
+But first, let’s take an initial look at this intriguing new machine.Â

 Affordable and powerful